pH-7/GoodJsCode/readme.md

 }
 ```

-By using `async`/`await`, you avoid callback hell, which happens with promises chaining when data are passed through a sert of functions and leads to unmanageable code due to its nested fallbacks.
+By using `async`/`await`, you avoid callback hell, which happens with promises chaining when data are passed through a set of functions and leads to unmanageable code due to its nested fallbacks.

 **[⬆️ Back to top](#-table-of-contents)**